robric/wiki-contrail-controller/Neutron-API-Support-on-R1.10.md

 * \#1350460 neutron l3 router, extra route not supported
 * \#1365322 Assigning floating IP on VMs behind SNAT is not supported.

+Current list of known bugs in Contrail neutron API support can be found [here](http://bit.ly/1lHXzAf).
 ## Caveats ##

 External Gateway on a router is only of beta-quality in R1.10